Virginia primaries have major implications for potential Commanders stadium

 Among Democrats, it was a rough night for some business-friendly establishment candidates, and the party will look to protect its razor-thin Senate majority, currently 22-18, in November.

-If his party can reclaim the Senate in November, while holding the House, he, not the Democrats, would have the upper hand on what stadium legislation looks like.
+If his party can reclaim the Senate in November while holding the House, he — not the Democrats — would have the upper hand in shaping stadium legislation.

-The state that landed Amazon's new headquarters may have a new legislative path to the stadium, but it's likely to be every bit as competitive as it was before Tuesday's primaries.
+The state that landed Amazon's new headquarters may have a new legislative path to the stadium, but it is likely to be every bit as competitive as it was before Tuesday's primaries.

+Customize your experience so you see the stories most important to you.
+And sign up for personalized notifications so you don't miss any important news.

 Washington Commanders photos from the Richmond Times-Dispatch